Janette Bertrand: Biography

 She was born in Montreal, grew up there, and studied journalism at the Université de Montréal.
-She began work at the Petit Journal, working there for 16 years.
+She began work at Le Petit Journal, working there for 16 years.
 She next moved to radio, becoming the host of the Radio-Canada program Déjeuner en musique in the early 1950s.
 Bertrand married the actor Jean Lajeunesse.
 The couple hosted the program Jean et Janette, and then Mon mari et nous at radio station CKAC.
 Later, she began appearing on television for Radio-Canada, Télé-Métropole and Radio-Québec.
 She developed the television series Grand-Papa, L'Amour avec un Grand A, and Parler pour parler.

 Bertrand wrote the lyrics for the Celine Dion song "Berceuse", which was included on the D'Elles album.

 Bertrand supported the Parti Québécois' proposed Charter of Values, arguing that accommodating religious minorities could lead to the erosion of women's rights.
 Janette turned 100 on March 25, 2025.